R3tr093/Heroku-socket/README.md

  <p>Also in your terminal a message appears indicating that a customer is connected If you log off, and you close the page, you will get a message stating that a client is offline.</p>

+ <p>On client side, you can see the date time of your server </p>

 <p>Now we want to send our little application that will serve as a starting point for our chat on Heroku, it will be very simple and very short!</p>

 # :rocket: Deploy on Heroku

-<p> For this part, we suppose you have installed Herogit push --set-upstream origin connections
+<p> For this part, we suppose you already have installed Heroku CLI </p>

 <code> heroku create </code>